-The issue of land productivity has been addressed by various scholars and practitioners.
-10 These works explain that registration without economic opportunities is premature, with very little benefit in changing agricultural production.
+opportunities is premature, with very little benefit in changing agricultural production.
 They show that land policies cannot be separated from the basic questions about the society intended to be built and the rights of peoples and groups.
 What is not mentioned are the land conflicts that arose from trials to implement these theories.
-Mamdani, (1996), Mukubwa-Tumwine, (1977), Ssempebwa (1977) and Musisi (1996)11 provide a edmprehensive critique to this discourse.
+Mamdani (1996), Mukubwa-Tumwine (1977), Ssempebwa (1977) and Musisi (1996)10 provide a comprehensive critique to this discourse.
 They bring out the historical, socio-economic and political dimensions of the different land tenure systems in Uganda.
-They examine the nature and impact of the state policies and laws, their contradictions, consequences, the role and intensity of merchant capital in these colonies.
+They examine the nature and impact of the state policies and laws, their contradictions, consequences, and the role and intensity of merchant capital in these colonies.
 The main limitation of these works is their failure to focus on the agrarian crisis in Kigezi.
 This failure tends to create a false impression that Kigezi is not part of Uganda.
-Yet, Kigezi was integrated into Uganda in 1910 and it is the region that has been beset by a serious agrarian crisis for about six decades.
+Yet, Kigezi was integrated into Uganda in 1910 and it is the region that has been beset by a serious agrarian crisis for over six decades.

-Ssempebwa posits that the colonial authorities' great concern for land tenure was more for political than economic reasons.
+Ssempebwa posits that the colonial authorities' great concern about land tenure was more for political than economic reasons.
 A problem arises from his explanation that social unrest from population pressure on land in Kigezi and Bugisu had led to the granting of freehold titles.
 This may give a false picture that all land in Kigezi and Bugisu was adjudicated and distributed to all the land-hungry population, leading to the elimination of the social conflict arising from land.
-Yet, the land-titling project in Klgezi was carried out in the sparsely populated Rujumbura and it had narrow targets.
+Yet, the land-titling project in Kigezi was carried out in the sparsely populated Rujumbura county and it had narrow targets.
 The colonial conviction was that:

 If experience in Kigezi District is any guide, the number of applications would increase very rapidly in any specific areas in which it is decided to grant title. ...
 Government is prepared to meet this demand from individuals by grant of title in a pilot area or areas, in order to demonstrate in any one district the implications of such grants and the process involved in making them.
 Already, Kigezi, where there have been 300 applications in writing, the District Council has passed a resolution supporting the grant of title to those persons who want it.
 Government has accordingly made arrangements to grant titles to some applicants, mainly in a pilot area in Rujumbura county, but also near Kabale.
-The process of grant is already under way in that District.12
+The process of grant is already under way in that District.11